johnno1962/SwiftTrace/README.md

  ```
 If you understand how [registers are allocated](https://github.com/apple/swift/blob/master/docs/ABI/RegisterUsage.md) to arguments it is possible to poke into the
 stack to modify the incoming arguments and, for the exit aspect closure you can replace
-the return value and on a good day prevent (and log) an error being thrown.
+the return value and on a good day log (and prevent) an error being thrown.

 Replacing an input argument in the closure is relatively simple:
 ```swift